Identifying and Notifying the Court of Recurring Efforts to Locate Relatives and Nonrelative Extended Family Members (NREFMs)

 1. If not placing the child with a relative or NREFM or if removing a child from a relative or NREFM, select the appropriate reason(s) from the following forms to document why the relative or NREFM's home cannot be approved.
 Include those reasons on the DCFS 724:

-2. Provide a description of all efforts made to assist the relative or NREFM in having their home approved as a Family Resource Home.
+2. Provide a description of all efforts made to assist the relative or NREFM in having their home approved as a Resource Family Home.

 4. Address any supporting clearance documentation, and attach the documentation to the court report.